eye-division/katehipkiss/_layeredpapercuts/copenhagen.md

 ---
 ### **£295.00**

-Some of Copenhagen’s&nbsp; vibrant houses alongside the harbour.
+Some of Copenhagen’s&nbsp;wonderfully vibrant houses alongside the harbour.<br>Handcut, layered paper

-Handcut, layered paper

 #### Size

 23 x 23cm framed size<br>White frame and white mount

-<br>*This papercut is currently being exhibited at the* [*Gallery at Waterperry Gardens*](https://www.waterperrygardens.co.uk/art-action-gallery/)*.
-Please contact them if you are interested in purchasing.*
+#### Shipping

+Free packing and postage with the UK mainland.<br>Please contact me before purchase for a quote for shipping outside mainland UK.<br>